hapax/hapax.github.io/assets/hyperlaunch.md

 If the platform had corners, for instance, these might form points of preferential vacuum leakage, while a circular platform means we have one uniform design problem for the edge.
+Let's address that problem now.

+First of all, if an instability develops, the plunger can tilt, or even flip, which would obviously be disastrous for the payload.
+So there needs to be some way to counteract this.
+A simple mechanical constraint is to design a *thick* plunger which does not physical have room to flip.
+This increases the mass, and obviously, we do not want the plunger scraping the sides of the cylinder since this friction will reduce launch energies.

 #### 3.3.
 Construction<a id="sec-3-3" name="sec-3-3"></a>